 So you think you smell mold and you are looking for the source.
 Where do you look and how will you recognize it?
 That is what we will consider in this article.

 If a building smells moldy, you may suspect mold even if you can't see it.
 You may suspect mold if you know there has been a moisture problem in the building and its occupants are reporting health problems.

 Visible And Invisible Mold

+The physical inspection of the building and the items in the building is the most important assessment to make.
 You can look for visible mold, but you can also look for signs of mold.
-The most common sign of mold is water or moisture on building materials.
+The most common sign of mold is water or moisture on building materials or on objects in the building.
+Look for any evidence of moisture or dampness on the inside of the building anywhere.
 Even old water stains on the wall, ceiling, flooring etc. can lead you to mold.
 It is not just fresh mold that can cause health issues, there could have been a leak in the wall years ago and someone dried it out after it started to grow mold, but did not remediate the area.
 That area will often have old mold, mold spores and mycotoxins as well as other toxins left in the cavity.
 These toxins and toxin fragments are small and end up outside of the wall cavity in the air and dust and can cause health consequences, especially in susceptible people.
 Some toxins are volatile organic compounds that easily volatalize into the air over time.
 They can go out into the environment and adsorb into other building materials or furnishings.

 The first thing to cover on your venture to find mold is how to protect yourself while looking for mold.

 - Do not touch mold or moldy items with your bare hands.